ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-09-AnimatorEvent.md

 // (3) Transfer the magazine here
 ```

- This `yield return` method works for this purpose but requires a coroutine block.
-However, the control can pass the yield statement whenever the animator is not in the "Grabbing magazine" state.
-There is no guarantee that the grabbing motion has been played even though the control has arrived at (3).
-So one more yield statement is required to prevent this.
+ This `yield return` method works for this purpose in a coroutine block.
+However, the control flow can pass by the yield statement whenever the animator is not in the "Grabbing magazine" state.
+There is no guarantee that the grabbing motion has been played even though the control has already arrived at (3).
+So one more yield statement should take place to prevent this kind of trespassing.

 ```c#
 animator = GetComponent<Animator>();